bridyash13/bridyash13/README.md

 <h2 align="center">Introduction</h2>

 ### Hello World! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" height="22" width="22">
 I am a sharp observer and an enthusiastic learner with great programming abilities.
 An aspirant software engineer and problem solver with strong problem-solving and strategic planning skills.
-In partnership with my fellow classmates, I have worked on a variety of projects.
-I also have open source contribution experience, which has taught me how to collaborate with my peers when working on a project.
-I am looking for an internship in which I can add value to the project I'm working on while enhancing my skills.
+In partnership with my fellow classmates, I have worked on a variety of projects.I am looking for an internship in which I can add value to the project I'm working on while enhancing my skills.

 <h2 align="center">Technology Stack</h2>